codee-com/open-catalog/Glossary/Variable-scope.md

 accessible from the place of definition until the end of the block where it is defined.
 In C++, blocks are delimited with curly brackets `{}`.

-* Function scope - function parameters have a function scope and can be used anywhere inside the function.
+* Function scope - function arguments have a function scope and can be used anywhere inside the function.

 * File scope - defined outside functions, these variables are visible from the